-- Belts are no longer required for grades 4th through 8th, but students will be required to wear one if they do not keep their shirts tucked in or "sag" their pants. - Pants are to be cotton twill in a traditional "Dockers" style and an appropriate size (not excessively baggy or too tight).
-Jeans are not appropriate uniform clothing. - Belts cannot hang down from students' waists - Jumpers, shorts and skirts are to be no shorter than 4"above mid-knee - Polo shirts are to be buttoned at all times - All shirts are to be tucked in at the waist - Undershirts are to be the same color as the polo and cannot be larger than the polo shirt - Sweaters, sweatshirts, and jackets worn in class are to be of a solid color navy, red, or white and over a uniform collared shirt.
+- All clothing must be in good repair, free from tears, holes, etc., and be the appropriate size for the student. - Belts are no longer required for grades 4th through 8th, but students will be required to wear one if they do not keep their shirts tucked in or "sag" their pants. - Pants are to be cotton twill in a traditional "Dockers" style and an appropriate size (not excessively baggy or too tight).
+Jeans are not appropriate uniform clothing except on approved "jeans days". - Belts cannot hang down from students' waists - Jumpers, shorts and skirts are to be no shorter than 4"above mid-knee - Polo shirts are to be buttoned at all times, and tucked in at the waist. - Undershirts and leggings must be in uniform color (solid red, navy or white) - Sweaters, sweatshirts, and jackets worn in class are to be of a solid color navy, red, or white and over a uniform collared shirt.
 There cannot be any emblems or writings on the clothing.
 Sweatshirts are only allowed during cold weather season and administration will inform parents when jackets and sweatshirts are no longer allowed.
-All jackets, sweatshirts, and sweaters must be appropriately sized for the student. - Headwear: No hats, bandanas, or scarves are allowed.
+All jackets, sweatshirts, and sweaters must be appropriately sized for the student. - Headwear: No hats, bandanas, or scarves are allowed to be worn in the building.
 Hoods on sweatshirts must be down at all times.
-Hats may be used outside for sun protection only. - Shoes: No open toed or open backed shoes allowed.
-Heelies are not allowed on campus and will be taken away from the student. - Hair color needs to not be disruptive to the classroom environment. - Piercings and/or tattoos: If viewed as distractive, students will be asked to remove or cover them. - Jewelry/Accessories: Any type of jewelry that is deemed distractive will be removed including arm bands. - Grooming: Students must be present at school in such a way that does not distract or interfere with classroom instruction. - Williams campus only Outside, during winter, students must wear jackets (of any color) and snow boots.
+Hats may be used outside for warmth and sun protection only. - Shoes: No open toed or open backed shoes allowed.
+Students should have well-fitting sneaker-type shoes.
+Flipflops, Crocs, and Heelies are not allowed on campus and parents will need to bring another type of footwear for the students. - Grooming: Students must be present at school in such a way that does not distract or interfere with classroom instruction.
+This includes disruptive hair color or styles, piercings and tattoos, and jewelry and accessories.
+Parents will be asked to correct any grooming styles or hygiene that is disruptive to the classroom. - Williams campus only Outside, during winter, students must wear jackets (of any color) and snow boots.
 Optional: scarves, and knit hats for warmth.